palubad/LST-downscaling-to-10m-GEE/README.md

 # Landsat-8 Land Surface Temperature downscaling using Sentinel-2 in Google Earth Engine
-This code repository is an attachment for the article in Remote Sensing: Onačillová, K., Gallay, M., Paluba, D., Péliová, A., Tokarčík, O., Laubertová, D. 2022: Combining Landsat 8 and Sentinel 2 data in Google Earth Engine to derive higher resolution land surface temperature maps in urban environment.
-Remote Sensing.
-DOI: [to be added here](https://www.mdpi.com/journal/remotesensing).
+This code repository is an attachment for the article in Remote Sensing: Onačillová, K.; Gallay, M.; Paluba, D.; Péliová, A.; Tokarčík, O.; Laubertová, D. Combining Landsat 8 and Sentinel-2 Data in Google Earth Engine to Derive Higher Resolution Land Surface Temperature Maps in Urban Environment.
+Remote Sens.
+2022, 14, 4076. [https://doi.org/10.3390/rs14164076](https://www.mdpi.com/2072-4292/14/16/4076/htm).

 </b> This repository contains a folder "javascript_codes" where you can find:
   - A JavaScript Google Earth Engine (GEE) code "LST_downscaling_GEE_APP.js" used in the [LST-downscaling GEE Application](https://danielp.users.earthengine.app/view/lst-downscaling) to downscale (sharpen) the Land Surface Temperature (LST) derived from Landsat thermal sensing using the spectral bands of Sentinel-2